- Introduction >

 The health, safety, and well-being of individuals should be paramount concerns of all members of the Notre Dame community.
 As such, Notre Dame students are expected to exercise active care and concern and contact appropriate authorities in the event of any health or safety emergency, even if violations of the University’s alcohol policy and/or controlled substances policy may have occurred in connection with such an emergency.

 Because students’ concern of possible disciplinary action

-may unnecessarily deter their desire to seek medical attention for themselves or others, the University has adopted the following Expectation of Responsibility to remove barriers for students seeking medical attention in alcohol and drug-related incidents.
+(such as being placed on Disciplinary Probation, Dismissal with Opportunity to Apply for Readmission, or Permanent Dismissal)may unnecessarily deter their desire to seek medical attention for themselves or others, the University has adopted the following Expectation of Responsibility to remove barriers for students seeking medical attention in alcohol and drug-related incidents.
 This Expectation is intended to create an environment where students receive necessary medical attention and those involved are provided an opportunity to learn from the incident.

 In situations where someone requires medical attention due to an alcohol and/or drug-related incident, students are expected to: